PBearson/MosquittoByte/README.md

 TODO track and log interesting results

+TODO add way to restart script if it crashes

 TODO need to explain parameters

+TODO give option for breaking down the payload packet by packet.
+It can be an extra option for "payload-only"

 TODO construct_intensity option:
     - intensity = 0: start with CONNECT, end with DISCONNECT.
 No ACKs allowed.
 No repeat packets.